reddragon/blog.gaurav.ai/_posts/2025-08-21-aux-losses.markdown

 The problem that we have on our hands now is:
 1. We have to run the full model to get the output.
-1. The intermediate outputs even if they can be extracted, may not make sense.
+1. The intermediate outputs may not make sense for directly predicting the output.

 # Auxiliary Losses